 As part of WTO accession, Russia signed the General Agreement on Trade in Services (GATS) that provides a legal framework for addressing barriers affecting trade in professional services.
 In the services sector, Russia committed to substantial transparency in a broad range of sub-sectors, including the elimination of many existing limitations, such as financial services, telecommunications, distribution, energy, express delivery, professional services, and audio-visual services.

 In October 2016, a Free Trade Agreement between the EAEU and Vietnam came into force.
-In December 2016, EAEU members agreed to start FTA negotiations with Iran, India, Egypt and Singapore.
+In October 2019, a Free Trade Agreement between the EAEU and Serbia, and the EAEU and Singapore, were signed, while a Free Trade Agreement between the EAEU and Iran came into force.
+EAEU members continue FTA negotiations with India, Israel, and Egypt.